-Soft and tender coffee-house style muffins full of pumpkin, cranberries, warming spices and topped with a maple syrup glaze, these pumpkin and cranberry maple glazed muffins are perfect for cosy, Autumnal baking days.
+Soft and tender coffee-house style muffins full of pumpkin, cranberries, warming spices and topped with a maple syrup glaze, these Pumpkin Spice Muffins are perfect for cosy, Autumnal baking days.
 Make them and you will be rewarded with the scent of pumpkin spice wafting through your home!

 Autumn is my absolute favourite season for many reasons.
 Everything just looks so pretty at this time of year.
 As much as I try, I’m really not a Summer person.
 I just can’t function all that well in very hot weather.
 I get irritable and cranky.
 I’m a much nicer person altogether when the weather is cooler.